bipinKrishnan/ml-recipe-book/object_detection.md

 #### Loading the images and bounding boxes

 Now we will write a data set loading class with pytorch.
-We will pass the dataframe(either training or validation), root path where the images are present and some augmentations/transforms to apply to the image.
+This class will take the dataframe(either training or validation), root path where the images are present and some augmentations/transforms to apply to the image.

-Before writing the whole dataset loading class, let's take a sample image and it's bounding boxes from the dataframe to see what is really happening after each step in the data loading class.
+Before writing the whole dataset loading class, let's take a sample image and it's bounding boxes from the dataframe to see what is really happening while loading our data.

 * First let's take a sample image containing multiple bounding boxes: